john-paul-keenan/kong/README.md

     kong-ee
 ```

 Assuming that started without an issue, let's start the second node.
-Note I have removed `admin_listen` from the enviromental variables in this command.
-The enviromental variables set in this command get rewritten everytime the container is restarted and in this example, that is not desirable :
+Note I added `admin_listen` to the enviromental variables in this command.
+The enviromental variables set in this command get rewritten everytime the container is restarted and for easeier demoing, I'm only stting it once :
 ```
 docker run -d --name kong2 \
     --link kong-database:kong-database \
     -e "KONG_LICENSE_DATA=$KONG_LICENSE_DATA" \
     -e "KONG_DATABASE=postgres" \
+    -e "KONG_ADMIN_LISTEN=0.0.0.0:9001, 0.0.0.0:9444 ssl" \
     -e "KONG_PG_HOST=kong-database" \
     -e "KONG_VITALS=on" \
     -p 9000:9000 \